adam-p/yesterday-i-learned/random.md

 1. The automative "blind spots" exist no matter how you adjust your mirrors because [even though you follow this guide, you can still kill motor cyclists close to you][cs].
 1. We do not have enough nuclear weapons to blow up the moon.
 Even if we do, the moon would just clump back into a moon-size chunk.
 1. Hitler was Catholic.
-1. >These [banned] words include: "endofunctor", "anamorphism", "existential quantification", "beta reduction", "category theory", "final coalgebra", "Kleisli arrows", "Curry–Howard correspondence" and worst of all, the five letter word beginning with "m".
+1. On learning [F# for fun and profit](https://fsharpforfunandprofit.com/about/): >These [banned] words include: "endofunctor", "anamorphism", "existential quantification", "beta reduction", "category theory", "final coalgebra", "Kleisli arrows", "Curry–Howard correspondence" and worst of all, the five letter word beginning with "m".
 1. Italian phonotactics do not usually permit verbs and polysyllabic nouns to end with consonants, excepting poetry and song, so foreign words may receive extra terminal vowel sounds.
 1. During the holocaust, gays in concentration camps had a 60% death rate.
 When the war was over, they just went to another prison.
 1. Every drug approved by the FDA must be tested by what they call the [Limulus amebocyte lysate test][theatlantic] (aka blue blood from horseshoe crabs)